SaadEla/React-LocalStorage-BoilerPlate/README.md

 ![image](https://user-images.githubusercontent.com/45466806/77447365-e2ecc300-6def-11ea-98c3-741389ef8218.PNG)

-U can test by submitting the form and noticing the json object is been stores
+U can test by submitting the form and noticing the json object is been stored